shinji62/vault-tf-psc-test/README.md

 ## Vault

-Vault need to be compile with the change and need to be run from the VM as we use the underlying GCP service account to connect to the DB
+NOTE: Vault needs to be compile with the change and needs to be run from the GCP VM as we use the underlying GCP service account to connect to the DB.

+You will also need to generate and download a service account JSON key for the service account user named "cloud-sql-postgres-sa" which will be created automatically by the Terraform, which is only used when connectiong to the normal/public IP database from your own machine.

 ### Starting Vault